TrueBlocks/trueblocks-core/src/other/migrations/README-v2.0.0.md

 chifra init --all --chain <chain>      # or, if you previously used `chifra init` alone flag, use that.
 ```

-Depending on the speed of your Internet connection and the size of your chain this may take between a few minutes (`sepolia`) to as much as an hour or more (`mainnet`).
+Depending on the speed of your Internet connection and the size of your chain this may take between a few minutes (for `sepolia`, for example) to as much as an hour or more (for `mainnet`).

+If the chain you're seeking to migrate is not published to the Unchained Index (only `mainnet` and `sepolia` are), see below.

 You must allow the command to compete and report sucessfully.
 If you quit the command (with Control+C, for example) or it fails for any reason, you must re-run the command until it completes successfully.

 ## Checking the migration

-Run this command to check that the migration completed properly:
+You may run this command to check that the migration completed properly:

 ```[bash]
 chifra chunks index --check --chain <chain>
 ```

-You may run this repeatedly until you get a message similar to the following:
+Run this command (interspersed with the one above) repeatedly until you get a message similar to this:

 ```[bash]
 result   checked    visited    passed skipped failed   reason